Acellera/htmd/doc/source/tutorials/simulation/01-acemd-md.md

 # Run an MD simulation with ACEMD

-**You will learn:** how to take a built, solvated, ionised system and drive it through a complete MD protocol - equilibration then production - using [ACEMD](https://software.acellera.com/acemd/).
+**You will learn:** how to take a built, solvated, ionised system and drive it through a complete MD protocol (equilibration, then production) using [ACEMD](https://software.acellera.com/acemd/).

 **Prerequisites:**
 - HTMD installed.